To Build a Home: Release and reception

 The song was first released on 29 October 2007 as a 7" vinyl single by Ninja Tune in the United Kingdom.
 It was backed with a cover version of the song performed by Grey Reverend.
 A 7" single was also released in the U.S. by the Domino Recording Company's U.S. division, which was backed with "Child Song".
 In 2015, the song peaked at number 96 on the French Singles Chart.

 "To Build a Home" had a positive reception from music critics.
 Critics often saw Watson's vocal performance as a highlight on the song.
 For The Observer, Stuart Nicholson wrote that "Swinscoe transforms three- and four-chord vamps into something special."
 For Drowned in Sound, Shain Shapiro regarded the vocals as "bellowing [and] haunting", while Tyler Fisher of Sputnikmusic said that Watson "nearly steals the show".
 Maggie Fremont of Vulture called it "one of the most emotional songs ever performed."

-"To Build a Home" has been used in several different television shows and films, including This Is Us,Tinker Tailor Soldier Spy, One Tree Hill, Grey's Anatomy, Criminal Minds, Friday Night Lights, Orange Is the New Black, 9-1-1, Schitts Creek, Skam France, The Gifted, and Scenes from a Marriage.
+"To Build a Home" has been used in several different television shows and films, including Suits (Season 2 Episode 5), This Is Us,Tinker Tailor Soldier Spy, One Tree Hill, Grey's Anatomy, Criminal Minds, Friday Night Lights, Orange Is the New Black, 9-1-1, Schitts Creek, Skam France, The Gifted, Scenes from a Marriage, and The Big C.

 In March 2008 the song was used in an acclaimed Australian TV advert for the soft drink brand Schweppes.
 At the 2018 Winter Olympics, figure skaters Julian Yee and Dmitri Aliev used the song in their respective performances.
 It was reported in February 2022 that the song had been streamed over 374 million times.